Tech Ed

 When I talk with people about my life as a prison teacher, I like to start off with information that makes them doubt that their tax money has been well spent.
 For example, I usually lie and say that the most important characteristic of a prison teacher is the ability to drink large quantities of coffee.
 That really isn’t true.
 Coffee drinking is actually only the second most important ability.
 It is necessary, because it adds to a relaxed atmosphere, that is conducive to learning.
 More important is an ability to listen.

 I try to keep up this deception, until my audience is totally dismayed.
 Then I typically end by saying that only about 20% of the inmates at our prison ever end up in prison again (recidivism).
 This contrasts with 52% in USA.
 The incarceration rate per 100 000 is 75 in Norway, 707 in USA.
 Of course, we pay more for each inmate.
-It Norway it is about USD 90 000 per inmate per year.
-In USA it is between USD 35 000 and 65 000 (depending on state) per inmate per year.
+In Norway it is about USD 90 000 per inmate per year.
+In USA it is between USD 35 000 and 65 000 (depending on the state) per inmate per year.

 A typical inmate has experienced an abusive childhood.
-S/he (for we have all varieties of sexes at our prison) may also be abusive, at least outside of prison.
+S/he (for we have all varieties of sexes at our prisons) may also be abusive, at least outside of prison.
 So lots of time is spent on anger management.
 This costs money, as does education.

 The reason I am bringing this up is to mention one specific inmate, and one of the small percent who had numerous stays in prisons.
 I can’t remember the precise details now, but he had attended something like fourteen different schools in a period of six years, before he somehow managed to escape the oversight of the educational authorities.